 Our pediatric psychologists use behavioral modification therapy to help a child learn how to suppress or release a tic at the appropriate times.
 A psychologist can also help a child maintain self-esteem when tics interfere with social situations, and relaxation techniques and biofeedback may be useful in alleviating stress, which can worsen the symptoms.

-Although medications are available to reduce specific symptoms, there is no one medication that is helpful to all patients with tic disorders.
+Although tic disorder medications are available to reduce specific symptoms, there is no one medication that is helpful to all patients with tic disorders.
 Since all medications have side effects, their usefulness must be weighed against problems they may cause.
 Your child’s neurologist or doctor can help you find the best treatment options.